nblilili/Learn-vuepress/docs/en/00_o2o_audio/04_basic_func/01_login/Windows.md

 ---
-title: Log in
+title: Log In
 ---
-# Log in
+# Log In

 This guide introduces how to initialize JC SDK and log in.